fooltowise/NeroNotes/Nero's Notes/Templates/Journal Template.md

 4. What did I do was right - and in what way could I have improved my performance?
 5. What lessons can I learn from that experience?

+*"My happiness and sense of worth depend to no small extent upon my skill in dealing with people"*